-The Dickson Mounds Museum, a branch of the Illinois State Museum and a National Historic Site, is one of the major on-site archaeological museums in the United States.
+ISM-Dickson Mounds, a branch of the Illinois State Museum and listed on the National Register of Historic Places, is one of the major on-site archaeological museums in the United States.
 It offers a unique opportunity to explore the world of the American Indian in an awe inspiring journey through 12,000 years of human experience in the Illinois River Valley.
 Click here for a copy of the museum's visitor information card.

 Visitors to the museum, in west-central Illinois, encounter innovative interpretive exhibits; archaeological sites; and a variety of special events in a rural setting.
 In addition, the museum has a variety of other visitor use facilities on the museum grounds including an outdoor stage, picknic grounds with a shelter, playground, restrooms, and restored prairie.
 Seasonally available exhibits on the grounds are located at an restored 1850 era plank road tollbooth and at the Eveland Village where visitors may view the excavated remains of three early Indian buildings.
 Click here for a guide to the museum and grounds.

 Also available for public use during daylight hours are a series of walking trails leading through the museum's 235 acre grounds.
 Pick up a trail guide at the museum or view and print one by clicking here.
 A mobile device version of the trail map is available here.